rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-rawTransport``

    Use sockets as a transport instead of DDS protocol.
 Support UDPv4 and Shared Memory (SHMEM).
    Many of the parameters are not supported with sockets.

    **Default:** ``Not set``

+-  ``-peerRT <address>``

+   Adds a peer to the peer host address list with a optional id of the subscriber.
+If the id is not provided, assume zero.

+   This argument may be repeated to indicate multiple peers

+   **Default:**
+   ``Not set.
+RTI Perftest will use the a default initial peer (127.0.0.1).``

+-  ``-noBlockingSockets``

+   Control blocking behavior of send sockets to never block.
+   CHANGING THIS FROM THE DEFAULT CAN CAUSE SIGNIFICANTPERFORMANCE PROBLEMS.

+   **Default:** ``Not set.
+Always Block``

 Transport Specific Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~